 - Designed and oversaw implementation of a hydraulic capacity test for increased treatment volume.

 - Assisted with sewer and discharge permit negotiations with the MWRDGC and the Illinois EPA.

 - Successfully negotiated higher discharge limits for mercury.

 - Evaluated the variability of local limits for FOG in the United States.

 - Geosyntec successfully obtained a variance for FOG limits, including polar and no-polar FOG.

 Quick QualNo pages found in your document.
 What is a Quick Qual?

 - Location: Hillside, Illinois

 - Client: Confidential

-- Project Practice Areas: Contaminated Sites, Water and Wastewater, Waste Management
+- Project Practice Areas: Contaminated Sites, Water & Wastewater, Waste Management

 - Type of Facility: Solid waste landfill